Toyama (city): Meiji period

-Contemporary Ages
+World War II

-During World War II, Allied Prisoners of War (POWs) were sent to Toyama as forced labor.
+During World War II, Allied prisoners of war (POWs) were sent to Toyama as forced labor.
 The city was almost completely destroyed on the night of August 1–2, 1945.
 At the time of the bombing, the city was a center for aluminum, ball-bearing and special steel production.
 Left unscathed however, were the war-related factories just outside the city.
 The city during the time had a population of around 150,000 residents.
-The city also held Kakure Kirishitan, or "Hidden Christians" in Japan, forced from Nagasaki into internment camps after the government tried to punish them for their Christian beliefs.
+The city also held Kakure Kirishitan, or "Hidden Christians" in Japan, forced from Nagasaki into internment camps after the Tokugawa government tried to punish them for their Christian beliefs.

+Contemporary ages

 2005 mergers

 On April 1, 2005, the towns of Ōsawano and Ōyama (both from Kaminiikawa District), the towns of Fuchū and Yatsuo, and the villages of Hosoiri and Yamada (all from Nei District) were merged into Toyama.
 Kaminiikawa District and Nei District were both dissolved as a result of this merger.